EdenKupe/anarchysf/pages/m/001400 Ethel Mannin.md

 ---
-title: "<a href="https://archive.org/details/in.ernet.dli.2015.213271">Bread and Roses.
-An Utopian Survey and Blue-Print</a>"
+title: "Bread and Roses.
+An Utopian Survey and Blue-Print"
 format: "book"
 category: "m"
 yearReleased: "1944"